mpdroog/invoiced/README.md

 * Searching for an old invoice?
 We got a powersearch, so finding it should be a breeze!
 * We're FAST, instantly loading pages :D
 * Completely free!
 (But if you pay 1EUR/month we'll give you backups)
+* Quick keys, you don't need to use your mouse all the time :)

 What makes us better than the competition (technical):